- Chart

 Strengths

-- Global reach and fan base
+- Strong and growing global fan base across diverse demographics.

 Weaknesses